This explainer was last updated on March 16, 2021.

 States began passing absentee ballot laws for civilians in the late 1800s.
 The first laws were intended to accommodate voters who were away from home or seriously ill on Election Day.
 The number of absentee ballots distributed was relatively small, and the administrative apparatus was not designed to distribute a significant number.

 In the 1980s, California became the first state to allow eligible voters to request absentee ballots for any reasons at all, including their own convenience.
-By 2016, 27 states had adopted no-excuse absentee laws.
+By 2020, 29 states adopted no-excuse absentee laws.
 Figure 2 classifies states according to their absentee/mail ballot regimes.
-According to respondents to the 2016 CPS, 29% of voters in no-excuse states cast their ballots by mail, compared to 9% in states that still required an excuse.
+According to statistics in the 2018 Election Administration and Voting Survey (EAVS), 26% of voters in no-excuse states cast their ballots by mail, compared to 9% in states that still required an excuse.

-Since California instituted no-excuse absentee voting, ten states have taken the next step and allowed all residents to request an absentee ballot for every election.
+Ever since California instituted no-excuse absentee voting, several states have taken the next step and allowed all residents to request an absentee ballot for every election.
 These permanent absentee states now have even greater use of absentee ballots.
-In 2016, 42% of voters in states that had permanent absentee laws voted with an absentee ballot.
+In 2018, the EAVS reported that 68% of voters in states with permanent absentee laws voted with an absentee ballot.

 VBM: the Oregon system

 It's important to note that although Colorado, Oregon, and Washington now distribute all their ballots by mail, voters do not return them all by mail.
-According to responses to the 2016 Survey of the Performance of American Elections, 73% of voters in Colorado, 59% in Oregon and 65% in Washington returned their ballots to some physical location such as a drop box or local election office.
-Even among those who returned their ballots by mail in these states, 47% dropped off their ballot at a U.S. Post Office or neighborhood mailbox rather than having their own postal worker pick it up at home.
+According to responses to the 2020 Survey of the Performance of American Elections , 91% of voters in Colorado, 71% in Oregon and 70% in Washington returned their ballots to some physical location such as a drop box or local election office.
 Thus, it's more accurate to describe these states as “distribute ballots by mail” states.

 The expanding opportunities to cast an absentee ballot or to vote by mail have not been uncontroversial.
-Perhaps the most important issue has been whether expanding VBM opportunities increases voter turnout.
+Perhaps the most important issue has been whether expanding VBM opportunities increases voter turnout, and concerns over electoral integrity.
 Facilitating VBM presumably reduces the costs of voting for most citizens, so one would expect it to increase turnout.

 Another question surrounding VBM is whether it increases voter fraud.
 There are two major features of VBM that raise these concerns.
 First, the ballot is cast outside the public eye, and thus the opportunities for coercion and voter impersonation are greater.
 Second, the transmission path for VBM ballots is not as secure as traditional in-person ballots.
 These concerns relate both to ballots being intercepted and ballots being requested without the voter’s permission.

 As with all forms of voter fraud, documented instances of fraud related to VBM are rare.
 However, even many scholars who argue that fraud is generally rare agree that fraud with VBM voting seems to be more frequent than with in-person voting.
-Two of the best-known cases of voter fraud involving absentee voting occurred in 1997 in Georgia and Miami.
+Two of the best-known cases of voter fraud involving absentee voting occurred in 1997 in Georgia and Miami .
+More recently, a political campaign manager within North Carolina’s ninth Congressional district defrauded voters by collecting unfilled ballots and then filled in the rest of it to favor the campaign’s candidate, leading to a new election.

 Finally, skeptics of convenience voting methods such as VBM argue that they encourage voters to cast their ballots before all the information from the campaign is revealed, thus putting early voters at a civic disadvantage.
 In response, it can be argued that as more voters cast early ballots by mail or in person, campaigns have less incentive to hold onto negative information about their opponents in the hope of gaining an advantage through an October surprise.
 Empirically, it's important to note that the earliest voters tend to be the strongest partisans, and thus are less likely to be swayed by last-minute information.